dreamensys/basic-logger/README.md

 - NUnit

 ## TODO
-- add a new functionality requesting a web service.
+- Add a new functionality requesting a web service.
+- Inject dependencies loaded from a Unity.conf.

 ## Author
 Angel Soto